KiwiLemons/Text-Parser/README.md

 I've made an example button that should show how to use the program.
 Also if you hover over controls I've added a tip to controls I think are not super self explanatory
 # Plans
 * Add an update checker along with an auto updater
-* Improve the handling off errors in a recursive parse
+* Improve the handling of errors in a recursive parse
 * Make it look better
   * I don't want to use a different GUI framework but I want to just make it look less cluttered